JunYuHuang/top-chess-cli/Planning.md

   - did_move?()
     - TODO
   - can_castle_queenside?()
-    - TODO
+    - TODO: not sure if this method is needed
   - can_castle_kingside?()
-    - TODO
+    - TODO: not sure if this method is needed
   - can_castle?()
-    - TODO
+    - TODO: not sure if this method is needed
 - `Knight` class that inherits from `Piece` class
   - constructor()
     - TODO